OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The fire ignites any flammable objects in the area that aren’t being worn or carried.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

 ### Spells (C)